 How Taxes Are Calculated

-Examples of Tax Evasion
+Instances of Tax Evasion

 One of the most common forms of tax evasion involves underreporting income.
-Businesses and employees who deal largely in cash, such as wait staff, hairdressers, and retail store owners, sometimes underreport income because there's little in the way of a paper trail.
-Businesses sometimes inflate their expenses, and families occasionally overstate the size of the household in order to take larger deductions.
+Businesses and employees who deal mainly in cash sometimes underreport income because there's little in the way of a paper trail.
+There are also cases in which businesses inflate their expenses or individuals overstate their household size to take larger deductions.